drone/docs/content/pipeline/kubernetes/syntax/services.md

       MYSQL_PASSWORD: drone
 {{< / highlight >}}

-There are some example health checks using http requests [here](https://healthchecks.io/docs/bash/).
+Here are some example health checks using http requests [here](https://healthchecks.io/docs/bash/).
+If however you are unable to craft a health check you can implement a sleep (see below).

 ### Sleep